Friday, December 4, 2020

 10.Sonic Boom (2009)

-THE GOOD: These last couple of records are gonna be hard for me to talk about cause they were made by “Poser Kiss.”
+THE GOOD: These last couple of records are gonna be hard for me to talk about cause they were made by “Scab Kiss.”
 For context, when the original lineup reunited in 1996, they also put the makeup back on.
 Eventually, Ace and Peter were replaced again by other people; the band’s tour manager Tommy Thayer and a returning Eric Singer, respectively.
 Only this time, Paul and Gene had the two of them maintain the makeup and costume designs that Ace and Peter once wore.
 I can only speak for myself, but I have very mixed feelings about this, but it would be too much to go through here, so I’ll save that for another day… As far as this album itself goes; I enjoy about half of the songs (mainly on the second side).
 I surprisingly like All For The Glory, which Eric sings.
 He did a good job capturing the “spirit” of Peter there, in my opinion.

 THE BAD: Aside from Modern Day Delilah and Hot & Cold, all of the songs on the first side of this record sound like total trash.
 There’s also a song on the second side I dislike, and that’s When Lightning Strikes, which Tommy sings.
 Unlike Eric, I think he failed to capture the spirit of Ace (at least on this album in particular, he failed)…